Keep in Touch

 6:30 a.m.
 Meeting & Gear Check Day 1 of Private Mountaineering Course (Summit climbs may meet at a different time).

 We meet at the Alpine Ascents Office at 6:30 a.m. on Day 1 of your course for your gear check.
 Private summit climbs have variable gear check times depending on objective.
 Alpine Ascents will confirm your gear check time in your confirmation materials.
 Please be on time.
-Alpine Ascents provides transportation to and from the office to the trail head.
 Please review the Gear Check information and come prepared.

-FOR 2020: We recommend booking a room for the night before your climb and for the night your climb concludes.
-We de-issue rentals on our return to the trailhead on the final day, so you are free to book lodging wherever you prefer that night.
+We recommend booking a room for the night before your climb and for the night your climb concludes.
 We strongly advise against flying out until the day after your climb concludes.
 Trip schedules will not be adjusted to accommodate return flights booked on the same day your climb concludes.

 We recommend booking a room for the night before your climb and for the night your climb concludes.
 We will return to our office late on Day 6, between 6 p.m. and 11 p.m., and you can return to your hotel.
 We strongly advise against flying out until the day after your climb concludes.
 Trip schedules will not be adjusted to accommodate return flights booked on the same day your climb concludes.